 5. Attaching helpful resources to the virtual job interview invite

 When it comes to interviews, whether in-person or virtual, creating a positive candidate experience starts with setting up potential hires for success.
 This is one area in which Blinkist shines.
-Before every interview, the nonfiction book summary service sends candidates an overview of what to expect, including who they will meet and some resources to help them prepare.
+Before every interview, the nonfiction book summary service sends candidates an overview of what to expect, including the names of people they will meet and some resources to help them prepare.

 Among these resources are tips for nailing the interview, links to learn more about the company’s culture and organizational structure, and a voucher code to try the Blinkist app.
 This gives candidates a firmer understanding of what the company does and allows them to formulate better questions.

 This approach has been praised by both in-person and remote candidates, including those who ultimately don’t land a role at Blinkist — many of whom send thank-you notes and sometimes even gifts to the company’s recruiting team.

-In a recent poll, Gartner found that 86% of organizations are incorporating video conferencing tools and other virtual technology to interview candidates during coronavirus.
+In a recent poll, Gartner found that 86% of organizations are incorporating video conferencing tools and other virtual technology to interview candidates during COVID-19.
 But that doesn’t have to mean abandoning the feel of the office visit altogether.

-For example, online grocery delivery service Instacart is recreating the on-site experience in candidates’ homes by sending them a care package ahead of their interview.
-Each package includes a branded mug, tote bag, and a brochure containing useful information about Instacart, its culture, and the grocery industry as a whole.
+For example, online grocery delivery service Instacart is re-creating the onsite experience in candidates’ homes by sending them a care package ahead of their interview.
+Each package includes a branded mug, a tote bag, and a brochure containing useful information about Instacart, its culture, and the grocery industry as a whole.

 “Typically, one of the first things you do when greeting a candidate for an onsite interview is ask if they’d like something to drink,” Rian Finnegan, Instacart’s senior manager of employer brand and recruitment marketing, explains in an article on LinkedIn.
 “We wanted to extend this same warmth and hospitality to our at-home candidates.”